 One of two degree options may be pursued:

 This track is designed for those students who have received their 4-year Bachelor of Fine Arts (Interior Architecture/Design) undergraduate degree from Marywood.
 Course content for this graduate degree is formulated to build sequentially on this earlier degree track.

-This track is designed for individuals who have completed a 4-year undergraduate degree in Interior Architecture/Design and can demonstrate equivalent credit background in the discipline that would support Master's degree work.
+This track is designed for individuals who have completed a 4-year undergraduate degree in an accredited Interior Architecture/Design program and can demonstrate sufficient evidence that they are academically prepared to pursue advanced professional studies.

 The Master of Art in Studio Art (concentration in Interior Architecture/Design) degree is accredited by the National Association of Schools of Art and Design (NASAD).

 |IARC 510||Design Thesis I||6|